Auckland

 This programme builds on the skills learnt in 10ART, designed to extend a student's understanding of art-making techniques and creative processes.

-Students will develop artistic responses to a broad theme and will learn to generate, develop and clarify their ideas using a variety of art-making methods.
+Students will develop artistic responses to a broad theme of identity and will learn to generate, develop and clarify their ideas using a variety of art-making methods.
 The focus of this year is on developing conceptual ideas and practical skills for future art subject specialisation.

 Biology is a core science subject where students will develop an understanding of fundamental biological concepts including microbiology, ecology, genetics and evolutionary principles.
 Students will learn to apply knowledge of biology to explain aspects of the natural world.